This Oracle form builder tutorial explains the how to achieve select/unselect all checkbox functionality in Oracle Apps.

 - Oracle Apps 11.5.10 or 12.1.3

-This call executes the specified trigger for every record of the current block or the specified block.
+This procedure executes the specified trigger for every record of the current block or the specified block.
 If you specify a block, the GO_BLOCK built-in fires.
 When finished, the cursor returns to the original record and item.

 If the trigger fails, FORM_TRIGGER_FAILURE is raised and the cursor is left in the record in which the failure occurred.You can pass arguments to the specified trigger using global variables simply by setting the global variables before calling this routine.
 APP_RECORD.FOR_ALL_RECORDS fires once when there are no queried records.